Erotic exploration: Festival coming to Auburn focused on sexual identity

 Likewise, the event follows New York state law when it comes to nudity.
 While tops can be uncovered, Susie explained, bottoms will be required at all times.

-"It's a safe space," Susie said.
-"So people are able to use their personalities and dress up. ...
+"We try to respect the idea that not everyone wants their picture taken," she said.
+"It's a safe space, so people are able to use their personalities and dress up. ...
 That's kind of the fun of it."

 Lake Life Editor David Wilcox can be reached at (315) 282-2245 or david.wilcox@lee.net.
 Follow him on Twitter @drwilcox.